 SAFE WATER

-One of the primary and indispensable needs for living beings, being at the same time a universal right for human beings, is access and physical availability to water.
-Water is a necessary resource to carry out many human activities.
+An indispensable need for living beings, being at the same time a universal right for human beings, is access and physical availability to clean drinking water.

 Extractivism, deforestation, pollution from discharges of chemical substances, solid waste or fecal material, the effects of climate change that leads to an increase in temperature produce the irreversible loss of biodiversity and pollution of rivers.